 Looking Through a User's Eyes Responding to Products Find a Seat

 Thinking About Empathy

-- Distinguish between their own needs and the needs of their users - Critique a design through the perspective of a user profile - Design improvements to a product based on a user profile (not personal opinions)
+- Critique a design through the perspective of a user profile. - Design improvements to a product based on a user profile.

 Print out enough user profiles for all students, ensuring as much variety as possible